 How to Own Class III Weapons

-Effective 1-1-2013, We no longer transfer directly to individuals, corporations, or family trust, unless you have an active Texas Concealed Handgun License.
-We are happy to assist you in locating a qualified dealer in your area to receive your weapon, if you do not.
+We no longer transfer directly to individuals, corporations, or family trusts.
+We are happy to assist you in locating a qualified dealer in your area to receive your weapon, if you do not have one.
 In addition, we offer free of charge assistance to your dealer, guidance in the proper execution of the federal paperwork required to transfer the weapon to you.

 Listed below is our policy regarding state laws restricting the sale of certain firearms, magazines, ammunition, and accessories.
 It is your responsibility to be or become familiar and abide with your state laws.

 We do not ship, sell, or offer for sale any weapons, magazines or ammunition to anyone in the following states:

 In Colorado.
 The sale of high capacity magazine are restricted.

 In addition, all weapons, magazines, ammunition, and accessories are not for sale in any state, district or territory where the receipt, possession, sale or use of any such items is prohibited.

 How To Own A Class 3 Weapon